rolling-scopes-school/qualifying-stage/tasks/coffee-shop-layout/coffee-shop-layout.md

 All disputed issues are resolved in favor of the student being assessed.

-To make the assessment of your work easier, print self-assessment of your project in the browser console, listing points for each criteria you have completed.

 ## Penalties
 1. Layout of the entire design or individual blocks is implemented using images -90